-Net underwriting and other expenses were \$73.5 million in the fourth quarter of 2022 compared with \$46.3 million in the same period last year.
-The increase was driven by an increase in pension expense primarily due to settlement costs resulting from a higher level of retirements in 2022.
-The increase was also impacted by continued investments in technology and data and analytics.
+Net underwriting and other expenses were \$72.5 million in the first quarter of 2023 compared with \$57.5 million in the same period last year.
+The increase was driven by an increase in pension expense primarily due to settlement costs and an increase in performance based employee compensation expense.